jnl221/HTML_assignment/README.md

 3. Add a header element.
 Inside, write “HTML/CSS Assignment #1” followed by a break element.
 Next, write “Source: ” followed by the URL of the news story you’ve chosen.
 Make that URL into a working hyperlink to the original news story.

 4. Add a div element to hold the main image and caption for your story.
-Set its class attribute to “mainimg”.
 Inside the div:

 	a.
 Add an img element, setting the src attribute to the name of your first image file.
 Give it appropriate alt text.